EliGolam/streaming-website-educational/README.md

 ### 0.0: Setup and learning

+#### 0.0.11: Implemented reactive search with provide+inject and axios in ContentViewerComponent

 #### 0.0.10: Implemented variable that checks when search is active

 #### 0.0.9: Created Computed value that triggers whenever a new searchText is injected